Pusty/writeups/PwnThyBytesCTF2019/README.md

 0x402884:	or     r12,0x1
 ```

-Part of the code for each character also looks like this, which is an interesting switch to 32bit mode and back to execute the `aas` instruction which was removed in the x86_64 instruction set.
+Part of the code for each character also looks the following, which is an interesting switch to 32bit mode and back to execute the `aas` instruction which was removed in the x86_64 instruction set.

 ```nasm
 0x4021f7:	jmp    FWORD PTR [rip+0x8]        # 0x402205